scenerystack/community/docs/reference/api/mobius/TextureQuad.md

 # TextureQuad

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/mobius/blob/main/js/TextureQuad.ts](https://github.com/phetsims/mobius/blob/main/js/TextureQuad.ts) for the most up-to-date information.

 ## Overview

 Creates a quad for a given texture with a specific width and height, in the 3d space